jichu4n/serio/README.md

  *     };
  */
 class Position extends SObject {
-  // This will wrap x using SUInt32LE for serialization / deserialization
+  // This will serialize / deserialize x as an SUInt32LE behind the scenes,
-  // behind the scenes, but allows it to be manipulated as a normal class
+  // but allows it to be manipulated as a normal numeric property.
-  // property of type number.
   @field(SUInt32LE)
   x = 0;